 “Working from a customer journey is only really effective if there is collaboration across organizational silos.”

 This shift from external to internal is also reflected in the way organizations view their own employees: the employee experience.
 How do our employees experience working at our company?
 What does an employee need to do his job optimally?
 Does our own working method and culture actually match the customer experience that we aim for?
 Essense is currently involved by several clients for such ’employee lifecycle’ processes.
-This ranges from the application procedures, the first working day and the familiarization to working hours, autonomy to growth opportunities and even exit and alumni experience.
-These things all have an impact on attracting and retaining employees – and that is of course increasingly important in the current ‘war for talent’.
+This ranges from the application procedures, the first day and the familiarization to working hours, even exit and alumni experience.
+These things all have an impact on attracting and retaining employees – which is of course increasingly important in the current ‘war for talent’.
 Our Essense Academy offers the Optimizing Employee Experience training, entirely devoted to offering employees a distinctive CX.

 3. Think critically about technology